th-we/deskflow-wiki/Developer-troubleshooting.md

 ### Windows error: `The CXX compiler identification is unknown`

-If the configure command was run previously before Visual Studio was properly installed, the cached CMake configuration may be incorrect.
+First, make sure you're running from the Visual Studio developer tools environment (i.e. run `vcvarsall.bat`).
+Failing that, if the configure command was run previously before Visual Studio was properly installed, the cached CMake configuration may be incorrect.
 Delete the `build` directory and re-run the configure step to create a fresh configuration.
-Failing that, you may not be running from the Visual Studio developer tools environment, in which case run `vcvarsall.bat`.